 Prepping Tips: How to “Can” Butter

-After a couple of weeks of serious military stuff, let’s take a break this week and give you another great prepper tip.
+After a couple of weeks of severe military stuff, let’s take a break this week and give you another excellent prepper tip.

 So you’ve got all of your food preps ready?
-If you’re like me, probably not — but no time like the present to start.
+If you’re like me, probably not — but there is no time like the present to start.

 How about butter?
 Just think about all the things you use butter in.
 It can be stored just like other items.
 And when the SHTF and supply chains get disrupted, you’ll be glad you took the time to do it.